status-im/status-web/apps/website/docs/status-communities/use-a-throwaway-profile-in-status-web.md

 Throwaway profiles are only available in Status Web.
 :::

-Use a [throwaway profile][understand-throwaway-profiles-in-status-web] when you want to participate in a Status Web Community without revealing your identity.
+Use a [throwaway profile](./understand-throwaway-profiles-in-status-web.md) when you want to participate in a Status Web Community without revealing your identity.
 A throwaway profile is not linked to any identifiable information or other Status profile you may have.

 ## Use a throwaway profile